SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_subscriber_image/ARCHITECTURE_EVALUATION.md

 ### 4. Resource limits moved; they did not disappear

-Envoy no longer retains tap files, but the subscriber keeps an open file per trace and writes unbounded raw and decoded artifacts.
-There is no cap on active connections, total bytes, file descriptors, disk use, decoder work, or retention. `MAX_BUFFERED_RX_BYTES` limits an Envoy capture body, not total run storage.
+Envoy no longer retains tap files, and the subscriber now protobuf-decodes each segment immediately instead of duplicating the raw tap by default.
+It still spools reconstructed connection bytes until a safe publication boundary, so there is no cap on active connections, total bytes, disk use, decoder work, or retention.
+Optional `RETAIN_RAW_TAPS=true` deliberately adds diagnostic storage.
+`MAX_BUFFERED_RX_BYTES` limits an Envoy capture body, not total run storage.
 Quotas and backpressure are required before army-of-monkeys use.

 ### 5. Operational coupling remains